machinetranslate/machinetranslate.org/community.md

 ---
-nav_order: 100
+nav_order: 1000
 has_children: false
 nav_exclude: true
+community_search_exclude: true
 title: Community
-description: The official Machine Translate community
+description: The community for machine translation from the Machine Translate foundation
 ---

-Read news, ask and answer questions and share your work!
+The **machine translation community** is an online community run from us - the Machine Translate foundation.

+It is a place to read news, announce your own news, answer questions and ask your own questions - openly and pseudonymously, if you choose.

 <center>
     <a href="https://reddit.com/r/machinetranslation" class="no-arrow" target="_blank">